tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 ## Certificate Requirements

-We define a new X.509 extension, DelegationUsage to be used in the certificate when the certificate permits the usage of Delegated Credentials.
-When this extension is not present the client MUST not accept a Delegated Credential even if it is negotiated by the server.
+We define a new X.509 extension, DelegationUsage to be used in the certificate when the certificate permits the usage of delegated credentials.
+When this extension is not present the client MUST not accept a delegated credential even if it is negotiated by the server.
 When it is present, the client MUST follow the validation procedure.